-Each employment agreement outlines the Named Executive's position and responsibility and sets out the term of employment and matters such as compensation and vacation.
-Base salaries for these individuals are subject to annual review.
-At the discretion of the Board of Directors of the Company, each Named Executive may receive a cash bonus reflecting favourable performance of the Company and the Named Executive.
+Each agreement outlines the Named Executive's position and responsibility and sets out the term of employment and matters such as compensation and, where appropriate, vacation.
+Remuneration for these individuals is subject to annual review.
+At the discretion of the Board of Directors of the Company, Named Executives may receive a cash bonus reflecting favourable performance of the Company and the Named Executive.
 The Named Executives may also receive incentive options to purchase Common shares, at the discretion of the Board of Directors of the Company and subject to the Stock Option Plan.